ergoplatform/ergodocs/docs/dev/scs/syntax.md

 ```

 The two statements above **do the exact same thing**.

+- **computeAsDef** is defined using the def keyword.
+This means that the function is defined at the time of the script's initialisation, but the actual calculation of `myInt + 1` will occur each time the function is called.
+- **computeAsVal** is defined using the val keyword and is a function literal.
+This means that the function is defined at the time of the script's initialisation and the calculation of myInt + 1 will only occur when the function is called.

-The difference is that `val` statements are calculated when the script initializes itself to be run. `def` statements are instead calculated whenever the call is made.
+In other words, the difference between val and def is when the function is calculated. `val` functions are calculated when the script is initialised, while def functions are calculated each time they are called.

 In most instances, you will likely use `val` statements